rjarun8235/insight-document-lens/USER_GUIDE.md

 If you encounter issues:

+1. **Document fails to parse** - The application will automatically try alternative parsing methods:
+   - For PDFs: If text extraction fails, the PDF will be processed as an image using Claude's vision capabilities
-1. **Document fails to parse** - Try a different file format or check if the file is corrupted
+   - If all parsing methods fail, try a different file format or check if the file is corrupted

 2. **Analysis takes too long** - Large or complex documents may take longer to process
+   - PDFs with many pages or complex layouts may require more processing time
+   - Consider splitting large documents into smaller parts

 3. **Missing information in results** - Try a different comparison type or check document quality
+   - Some document formats may not extract all information correctly
+   - Try uploading clearer or higher-quality versions of the documents

 4. **Error messages** - Note the specific error and try again with different documents
+   - If you see "Failed to parse" messages, the application will still attempt to process the document using fallback methods

 For additional help, contact support or refer to the documentation.